Mary Anne with the Shaky Hand: Who recordings

 The acoustic guitar version on The Who Sell Out album was recorded at De Lane Lea Studios on 24 October 1967.
 This was released in different stereo and mono mixes.
 The mono album mix uses a tremolo effect at the end on the words "shaky hand".

 A different studio version, using electric guitar, was released in 1967 as the B-side of the "I Can See for Miles" single in the US and Australia.
 The B-side version, with the alternate title "Mary-Anne with the Shaky Hands", was released in mono.
 This version also has a tremolo effect on the vocal.
 A later stereo remix of this version was also included on the 1998 remastered version of the Odds and Sods album.

 An "alternative" studio version was recorded at Mirasound Studios in New York City in 1967 using electric guitar but also featuring Al Kooper on organ.
 This version was a bonus track on the 1995 remastered version of The Who Sell Out.
 The notes for this album incorrectly state that it was the B-side version, however, it was actually the second version on the B-side.
-In 2021 The Who released a "Super Deluxe" edition of The Who Sell Out which contained a previously unreleased 1967 Townshend home demo of the song.
+In 2021 the Who released a "Super Deluxe" edition of The Who Sell Out that contained a previously unreleased 1967 Townshend home demo of the song.

 A live version, recorded on 27 November 2000, was released on the 2003 Live at the Royal Albert Hall album.
 When introducing the song, Pete Townshend says, "This one's in very bad taste".

 Other appearances

-The song has been released with several title variations: "Mary Anne with the Shaky Hands"; "Mary-Anne with the Shaky Hands" (on the MCA LP); and "Mary Anne with the Shakey Hand."
+The song has been released with several title variations: "Mary Anne with the Shaky Hands"; "Mary-Anne with the Shaky Hands" (on the MCA LP); and "Mary Anne with the Shakey Hand".

 "Mary Anne with the Shaky Hand" was also used as the B-side of the "Magic Bus" single in Norway.
 It has also been included on several compilation albums.
 The acoustic version was included on the 1968 compilation album Direct Hits.
 The mono B-side version was included on the 1985 compilation album Who's Missing.

 The song was also included on the 1994 compilation album Rarities Volume I & Volume II.
-The acoustic version was also included on the box set Thirty Years of Maximum R&B. It was released as a single in the Netherlands backed with "I Can't Reach You".
+The acoustic version was also included in the box set Thirty Years of Maximum R&B. It was released as a single in the Netherlands backed with "I Can't Reach You".

-Other versions

-The Nils released "Mary Anne with the Shaky Hand" on their 1996 album Green Fields in Daylight.
-Petra Haden recorded the song on her 2005 album Petra Haden Sings: The Who Sell Out.
-Opal Butterfly covered the song on the multi-artist compilation album What's the Rush, Time Machine Man?
-Psychedelic Jumble, Vol. 1.
-Chris Richards performed the song on the Who tribute album Who's Not Forgotten: FDR's Tribute to the Who.